We've been asked many times what the best way is to pack a parachute into a deployment bag. Here is how these bags should be packed.

 Step 15 - Getting near the end now!

-Step 16 - And finally the last length.
+Step 16 - Finally, the last length.
 Do NOT put the bridle under the straps; it will bind.
 If you have room, you can put shock-cord under the straps as well.

-Nice huh ;) Oh, and be sure to connect a pilot chute to the top of the bag to pull it off.
+Nice huh ;) Be sure to connect a pilot chute to the top of the bag to pull it off.